-This course covers advanced aspects of legal research, legal writing, and legal analysis for the legal assistant, with an emphasis on legal writing and analyses of complex issues.
-Students strengthen their legal research skills using a variety of primary and secondary sources, analyze complex legal problems, and write a persuasive memorandum or brief.
-Students also develop skills in computer assisted legal research and are introduced to feebased services such as Westlaw, LEXIS as well as free Internet legal sources.
+Within an experiential setting, this course covers advanced aspects of legal research, legal writing, and legal analysis for the paralegal, with emphasis on legal writing and analysis of complex issues.
+The proper communication of legal concepts within a paralegal practice is emphasized.
+Students strengthen their legal research skills using a variety of primary and secondary sources, analyze complex legal problems, and write objective and persuasive legal documents including a law office research memorandum, memorandum of law and legal correspondence.
+Students also develop skills in fee-based computer-assisted legal research such as Westlaw and Lexis, as well as free Internet legal resources.
 Prerequisite: PLA 1105.
-Lecture Hours: 30 Lab Hours: 20
+Lecture Hours: 40 Lab Hours: 0.

-PLA 2203 - Civil Procedures
+PLA 2203 - Civil Procedure

-This course provides the student with an introduction and overview to the procedures applicable to and governing civil matters, including procedures related to pleading, motions, discovery, trial practice, post-trial motions and other issues.
+This course provides an introduction and overview to the procedural rules of court applicable to and governing civil matters, including, but not limited to, rules governing jurisdiction, venue, pleadings, motions, trial practice, and post-trial procedure.
+While emphasis will be placed on the Federal Rules of Civil Procedure, local rules will also be examined, as well as Federal Rules of Evidence and appellate court rules and procedures.
 Prerequisite: PLA 1003.
-Lecture Hours: 40 Lab Hours: 0
+Lecture Hours: 40 Lab Hours: 0.

-PLA 2273 - Torts 4 Quarter Credits
+PLA 2273 - Torts 4.0 Quarter Credits

 This course provides an introduction to the substantive law of torts, including elements, defenses, and damages applicable to intentional torts, and to unintentional torts based on negligence, product liability, strict liability, and professional malpractice.
-The course provides opportunities for students to practice and improve their interviewing, investigation, document drafting, negotiation, and contract interpretation skills.
-Prerequisite: None.
-Lecture Hours: 40 Lab Hours: 0
+Moreover, this course introduces the student to practical application of litigation methods and procedures, including interviewing, investigation, and drafting documents essential to the tort litigation process.
+Prerequisite: PLA 1003.
+Lecture Hours: 40 Lab Hours: 0.

-PLA 2308 - Criminal Procedure
+PLA 2363 - Criminal Procedure and the Constitution